thoughtbot/dns/book/chapters/glossary.md

 SRV records also offer two other attributes: priority and weight.
 When multiple requests are made to the service, they are sent to servers with lower-numbered priority first.
 When multiple servers have the same priority, requests are distributed across them according to their weight.

+See the section on [SRV records](#srv) for more information.

 **SSL**

 Secure Sockets Layer.
 This protocol was replaced by _TLS_ (Transport Layer Security) but is still commonly referred to when speaking about secure certificates.
 Thanks everyone for making it so confusing.

+See the chapter on [securing your website](#securing-your-website) for more information.

 **Subdomain**

 A domain that is part of another domain.
 For example, `shop.donkeyrentals.com` is a subdomain of `donkeyrentals.com`, which is a subdomain of `com`.
 A subdomain is also technically a domain, and all domains (except for the root zone) are technically subdomains.
-Use subdomain when talking specifically about a domain that is defined by its parent domain.
+Use subdomain when talking specifically about a domain that is defined by its parent domain:

 > Welcome to donkeyrentals.com!
 Visit our shop at the subdomain shop.donkeyrentals.com.